Grammars for Document Spanners: Preprocessing Stage of the Enumeration Algorithm

 We note that adjusting our extraction grammar to $\doc$ is somewhat similar to the CYK algorithm~\cite{DBLP:books/daglib/0016921} and therefore it is valid on extraction grammars $G$ in CNF.
-For a similar reason, we obtain the following complexity which is cubic in $|\doc|$. \propcompo{ For every extraction grammar $G$ in CNF and for every document $\doc$, it holds that $G_{\doc}$ can be constructed in $O({|\doc|}^3|G|)$.} \begin{proposition} \propcompo \end{proposition} Can the complexity of the adjustment be improved?
-We leave this as an open question.
-We note, however, that it might be possible to use similar ideas used by Earley's algorithm~\cite{earley1970efficient} to decrease the complexity of this step.
+For a similar reason, we obtain the following complexity which is cubic in $|\doc|$. \propcompo{ For every extraction grammar $G$ in CNF and for every document $\doc$, it holds that $G_{\doc}$ can be constructed in $O({|\doc|}^3|G|)$.} \begin{proposition} \propcompo \end{proposition} \begin{proof} For each production rule in $G$, there are at most $|\doc|^3$ production rules in $G_{\doc}$.
+Thus, the total time required to produce $G_{\doc}$ is $O(|\doc|^3|G|)$. \end{proof}

+Similar ideas used by Earley's algorithm~\cite{earley1970efficient} might be used to decrease the complexity of constructing $G_{\doc}$.